whyscream/django-windowsauthtoken/README.md

 pytest
 ```

+When making changes, ensure that you add tests for any new functionality and run the existing tests to verify that everything works as expected.

 ### Coding standards

-When making changes, ensure that you add tests for any new functionality and run the existing tests to verify that everything works as expected.

 Code formatting and linting is done using `ruff` and `pre-commit`.
-You can check the formatting by running:
+See the pre-commit docs on how to set it up.
+You can check the formatting manually by running:

 ```shell
 pre-commit run --all-files